Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 [Preventing Code Factory]({{site.baseurl}}/agile/2021/08/28/2-code-factory.html).

 ## How to find a job outside a code factory
-There are plenty of autonomous teams:
+There are plenty of organizations that show signs of being better than code factory:

 <table>
   <thead>